Sake: Serving sake

-Aside from being served straight, sake can be used as a mixer for cocktails, such as tamagozake, saketinis, or nogasake.
+Aside from being served straight, sake can be used as a mixer for cocktails, such as tamagozake, saketinis, or nogasake (in a cocktail including eggnog).
 Outside of Japan, the sake bomb, the origins of which are unclear, has become a popular drink in bars and Asia-themed karaoke clubs.

 The Japanese Sake Association encourages people to drink chaser water for their health, and the water is called Yawaragi-mizu.